scidam/cmsplugin-nvd3/README.rst

     # Length of random part of id
     CMSNVD3_ID_RANDOM_LENGTH = 7

-    # Container prefix; used only if container name is not specified by user
+    # Container prefix; used only if <container name> field is left empty.
     CMSNVD3_CONT_ID_PREFIX = 'nvd3id_'

     # Default container width;